OSSnewb/Archive/README.md

 print("Happy")

 ```
-<u>1.Go to subway staiton
+1. Go to subway staiton
 -take a walk
 -take a 10 minutes
-<ul>2.Pay the money for take a subway
+2. Pay the money for take a subway
-<ol>3.After take off the subway wait the school bus
+3. After take off the subway wait the school bus